 What is 4D ultrasound?

-During pregnancy, 3D ultrasound allows you to see three-dimensional images of your baby in the womb (as opposed to the traditional 2D images), while with 4D technology the image is constantly updated in real time – you can see it moving in the form of a video.
+During pregnancy, 3D ultrasound allows you to see three-dimensional images of your baby in the womb (as opposed to the traditional 2D images), while with 4D technology the image is constantly updated in real time and you can see it moving in the form of a video.

 4D ultrasound, like other ultrasound scans, uses high-frequency sound waves to generate images of organs and tissues inside the body.
 These sound waves are emitted by a probe or transducer, which is passed over the region to be scanned by the doctor.

 During pregnancy, this test is performed to observe the status and development of the foetus without exposing it to radiation.
-The doctor administers a small amount of cold gel in the belly of the pregnant woman, and uses a probe to capture the images of the uterus and project them on a screen.
+The doctor administers a small amount of cold gel on the belly of the pregnant woman, and uses a probe to capture the images of the uterus and project them on a screen.

-The advantage of 4D ultrasound are that in showing the developing baby in three dimensions and in motion, it is not only much clearer to see the baby, but also makes it easier for doctors to diagnose any developmental problems, such as a cleft lip, which may be harder to spot on a standard 2D ultrasound.
+The advantage of 4D ultrasound is that in showing the developing baby in three dimensions and in motion, it is much easier to see the baby clearly.
+This makes it easier for doctors to diagnose any developmental problems, such as a cleft lip, which may be harder to spot on a standard 2D ultrasound.

-How does it feel during the examination?
+How does it feel during a 4D ultrasound scan?

 Ultrasound is a totally painless non-invasive imaging technique, both for the mother and baby.
 The scan is completely safe as it uses sound waves to look inside the body, rather than penetrating forms of radiation, such as those used in X-rays.